 All of the experiences and exposures demonstrated how very much the vast majority of Americans have in common.
-But it also exposed how dangerous it is when we are unable or unwilling to exit our comfort zones and engage the very people we need to create a true multiracial democracy.
+But it also exposed how dangerous it is when we are unable or unwilling to exit our comfort zones and engage the very

+When the Stars Begin to Fall Overcoming Racism and Renewing the Promise of America Theodore R. Johnson people we need to create a true multiracial democracy.
 The American project requires we find ways to create connections with democratic strangers.
 It is hard and involved and resource intensive, but it is possible.
 And frankly, it is the only way to ensure that the nation endures.